kemaloksuz/LRP-Error/README.md

 ## Using Demo Files
 To facilitate the usage of LRP on each supported evaluation api, we provide a demo file:

 - Official COCO api: Please follow the instructions [in this file](pycocotools/demo.py) to reproduce an example evaluation with LRP.
+[This](https://drive.google.com/file/d/1kfXbmKPyoLvtBpFJKPGeIWMGphdYMoWC/view?usp=sharing) is an example output of obtained by this api.
 - Official COCO panopticapi: Please follow [this file](panopticapi/demo.py) to reproduce an example evaluation with LRP.
+[This](https://drive.google.com/file/d/1zjgych0uL_1zNjk0kqBskUqhTGA7zfVh/view?usp=sharing) is an example output of obtained by this api.
 - Official LVIS api: Please see [this file](lvis-api/demo.py) as an example evaluation of LVIS result with LRP.
+[This](https://drive.google.com/file/d/16Ts6vyb-Il6oX5NVGxrIkM7vY75ktf0a/view?usp=sharing) is an example output of obtained by this api.

 ## Evaluated Visual Detection Tasks and Models